svakam/covid-19-location/README.md

 - Scrapping Covid19API - data is not being updated regularly to match JHU CSSE updates

 04/12/2020
-- Created test API to parse test data that simulates JHU CSSE CSV format
+- Created test to parse test data that simulates JHU CSSE CSV format
 - Created new country class
 - Parsing global data to JSON
 - Parsing UID/ISO/FIPS/Country/Province/County names to JSON

+04/13/2020
+- Created RESTful API routes for calling parsed JSON data

 ## Data Flow
 Search bar entry that ideally contains the state or province, but also countries, will be used to query